OBOAcademy/obook/docs/tutorial/exomiser-tutorial.md

 In this tutorial we will learn how to install and run Exomiser with Docker, and how to examine the results in various output formats detailing the predicted causative genes and variants.

-The complete Exomiser documentation can be found here: https://exomiser.readthedocs.io/en/latest/
+The complete Exomiser documentation can be found [here](https://exomiser.readthedocs.io/en/latest/)

-Check out the GitHub repo here: https://github.com/exomiser/Exomiser
+Check out the GitHub repo [here](https://github.com/exomiser/Exomiser)
 ## Prerequisites
 You have: